puppetlabs/puppetlabs-postgresql/REFERENCE.md

 ### <a name="postgresql--server--db"></a>`postgresql::server::db`

-Define for conveniently creating a role, database and assigning the correctpermissions.
+Define for conveniently creating a role, database and assigning the correct permissions.

 #### Parameters